 Before certain security interests created by a company will be valid, effective and have priority over subsequent security interests, they must be registered in the CRO within strict time periods or the charge may be rendered void as against the liquidator and any creditor of the company and priority will be lost.
 Where a certificate of charge has been issued by the Registrar, it is conclusive evidence that the charge has been registered.
 The priority of charges runs from the date of filing and not from the date of creation of the charge.

 The rules on the priority of charges take effect subject to the rules on priority contained in any other enactment governing the priority of such charges.
 Consequently, the priority of charges created by companies over real estate will be determined in accordance with the order in which they are registered in the Irish Land Registry or the Irish Registry of Deeds, as the case may be.

-As noted in 2.6 Formalities When a Borrower is in Default, above, a real estate lender must register the charge/mortgage with the Irish Companies Registration Office within 21 days of its creation in accordance with the procedures set out in the Companies Act in order to perfect the creation of the security.
+As set out in 3.6 Formalities When a Borrower Is in Default, a real estate lender must register the charge/mortgage with the CRO in order to perfect security.
 Once the security is perfected, newly created debt cannot obtain priority over existing debt, other than by agreement.

 The priority of debt can also be structured through the following:

 Lenders may be reluctant to enforce security in circumstances where the borrower has environmental liabilities due to the application of the principle of strict liability under Irish environmental legislation.